myzlab/k-search-v2-docs/docs/select-statement/select/select1.md

 - `select1()`: It does not receive any parameters.

-The use of this method is recommended in declarations that involve the `EXISTS` operator.
+The use of this method is recommended in statements that involve the `EXISTS` operator.

 ## Method hierarchy